TODDLERZONE on Tuesday at 10.30am

 BOWLS CLUB NOTES

 The Bowls Club held their AGM on the 2nd May in the War Memorial Hall and the following were elected on to committee and to various offices of the Club: Club Captain – Harry Sargent; Hon.
 Sec – Anne Bowen; Hon.
 Treas.
 Alison Young assisted by Pamela Campbell; Match secretary- Anne Bowen assisted by Zuilmah Trower.
 General committee members – Albert Connor and James Walker.
-In the Club competitions, the Iris Gray Memorial Cups were presented to Harry Sargent who is the Singles champion and to Zuilmah Trower and Hazel Burleigh who are the Pairs champions.
-Singles runner–up is James Walker and Pairs runners up are Vivienne Chambers and James Walker.
-We congratulate the Club on a very successful year and look forward to the new season scheduled to begin on the 23rd September 2017.
+We look forward to the new season scheduled to begin on the 23rd September 2017.
 Parishioners are very welcome to come along and explore their potential at this very sociable sport where emphasis is very much on encouraging one another.
 Club members were delighted to be joined by the youth club during the year and look forward to further engagement with parishioners of all ages and stages of life in 2017.
 Why not come along on Tuesday evening or Saturday evening.
 Further information from Anne Bowen 4558345

 ♥♣ PARISH WHIST DRIVE ♠♦

-There will be a Whist Drive in the Memorial Hall on Wednesday, 21st June, starting at 8pm.
+There will be a Whist Drive in the Memorial Hall on 3rd Wednesday monthly (?) starting at 8pm.
 All welcome.
 Enquiries to Rob and Beryl Dawson

 Eco Congregation Ireland